Skip to content ↓

 Section 3: Scope of the Policy

 This policy applies to all members of the Academy community (including staff, students, volunteers, parents/carers, visitors, community users) who have access to and are users of Academy ICT systems and mobile technologies, both in and out of Academy.
-The terms “Online Safety” and “E-safety” are both used interchangeably with the ICT community; therefore both are used in this policy.

 Section 4: Linked policies / documents: